The Impact of Playback Theatre: A Unique Opportunity to Connect With Yourself and Your Community

 She went on to explain that, in short, it’s an interactive, improvised theatre production where performers “play back” emotions, experiences and stories shared by audience members.

 Interactive?
 Sharing emotions?
 As an introvert, those can be words that warrant an automatic decline when describing a social event.
-I accepted the assignment.
+Despite this, I accepted the assignment.
 What was I getting myself into?

 Oftentimes, getting out of your comfort zone can lead to amazing things.
 I had a feeling this was going to be one of those things.

-Walking into the performance space the first thing that first struck me was the noise: a bundle of musicians picked and prodded at their instruments, and across the room performers stretched their bodies while exchanging chit chat.
+Walking into the performance space the first thing that struck me was the noise: a bundle of musicians picked and prodded at their instruments, and across the room performers stretched their bodies while exchanging chit-chat.
 It was a delightful hum that, despite all happening separately, felt cohesive.
 A bit of foreshadowing.

 As I took my seat alongside other audience members, the performance moderator, James Walker, thanked us for coming and opened up the program.
 To break the ice, the performers did an introductory exercise.
 Each said their name and something on their mind, and the next performer began acting out the experience just described before finishing with their own name and something that’s been on their mind.
 So on, so forth.
 There was a comical grandiosity to the performances, an exaggeration of facial expressions and movement.
 With introductions made and everyone present warmed up, the performance began.